jruels/container-optimization/labs/multi-stage/index.md

 In summary, a multi-stage build can carry over the artifacts from one build stage to another, and each build stage can be instantiated from a different base image.

-Thus, in the following example, you will build your application using a full-scale official Go image.
+Thus, you will build your application using a full-scale official Go image in the following example.
 Then, you'll copy the application binary into another image whose base is lean and doesn't include the Go toolchain or other optional components.

 The `Dockerfile.multistage` in the sample application's repository has the following content: